 What is 2-1-1?

 2-1-1 is a FREE service provided by United Way that connects area residents to critical health and social service resources when they need help.
-From help with a household bill, food assistance, or counseling for suicide prevention, calling United Way's 2-1-1 helpline is open 24 hours a day, 365 days a year.
+From help with a household bill, food assistance, or counseling for suicide prevention, calling United Way's 2-1-1 helpline is open 24 hours a day, 7 days a week, year-round.
 Instead of searching the phone book or internet when faced with a crisis, think of 2-1-1 as your first call for help.

 If you or someone you know needs assistance, please reach out through calling, texting, chatting, or emailing.

 - Call 2-1-1 or (352) 332-4636.
 Calling is availble 24 hours a day, 7 days a week.